 Power considerations focused on the cue validity effect on response latencies, that is, the difference in target response times (RT) between the valid and invalid cue conditions.
-We applied a one-tailed interpretation to test the cueing effect given our specific prediction about the direction of the effect: In the informative endogenous cueing paradigm, the expected cueing effect corresponds to facilitated performance (and thus shorter RTs) in valid compared with invalid trials (for a review, see, e.g., Chica et al., 2014).
-Experiment 1 involved positive versus negative emotional expression cues.
+We applied a one-tailed interpretation to test the cueing effect given our specific prediction about the direction of the effect: In the informative endogenous cueing paradigm, the expected cueing effect corresponds to facilitated performance (and thus shorter RTs) in valid compared to invalid trials (for a review, see e.g., Chica et al., 2014).
+Experiment 1 involved positive vs. negative emotional expression cues.
 We expected participants to be able to efficiently differentiate between emotional expressions with contrasting valences, and thus based our power considerations on existing studies using simple symbolic cues, which typically yield medium to large effect sizes (for a review, see Chica et al., 2014).
-To detect a medium-sized effect (i.e., $d_Z = 0.50$ ; see Cohen, 1988) with probability $1 - \beta = .80$ , given an $\alpha$ -value of .05 (one-tailed), a sample size of N = 27 is needed (factual power with N = 29 is $1 - \beta = .84$ ; calculated with G\Power 3; Faul, Erdfelder, Lang, & Buchner, 2007).
+To detect a medium-sized effect (i.e., $d_Z = 0.50$ ; see

 &lt;sup>2 For an additional subsample of participants (n = 5 in Experiment 1, n = 2 in Experiment 2a, n = 13 in Experiment 2b, n = 6 in Experiment 4), the refresh rate of the screen was incorrectly set, resulting in incorrect timing of the stimulus presentation.
-Because these data sets cannot be interpreted validly, the participants were excluded from analysis and replaced with new participants.
+Since these data sets cannot be interpreted validly, the participants were excluded from analysis and replaced with new participants.